rustfoundation/safety-critical-rust-consortium/subcommittee/tooling/meetings/2026-01-30/minutes.md

 - Expected contribution from new member who is a consultant and assessor in safety critical space.
 - Coding guidelines have not yet reached a great state.
   - Improved contributing experience.
-  - New security guidelines from ANSSI will be released shortlyare going to be translated in French.
+  - New security guidelines from ANSSI will be released shortly.
+They are going to be translated in French.
   - Wish to have common guidelines for cybersecurity and safety but sometimes they can conflict.
-  -